JohnnyHendriks/TestAdapter_Catch2/Docs/Capabilities.md

 If you want to call a specific test case from the command line you need to escape any comma, double quote, open square bracket and backslash characters (_i.e._, use "\\,", "\\"", "\\[" and "\\\\").
 This is basically what the **Test Adapter for Catch2** does internally when it calls a test.
 Otherwise any printable ASCII character can be safely used in a test case name.
 No guarantees are given for the use of other characters (_e.g._, UTF-8).

-During test case name discovery trailing spaces are automatically removed from a test case name.
-Consequently, test cases with names that end in a space character cannot be specifically run by the **Test Adapter for Catch2**.
+During test case name discovery trailing spaces are automatically removed from a test case name in case xml based custom discovery is used that makes use of the build in Catch2 xml reporter.
+Consequently, test cases with names that end in a space character cannot be specifically run by the **Test Adapter for Catch2** in this case.

+### Long test case names

+When default test discovery is used (_i.e._, using the "--list-tests" or "-l" Catch2 discovery option), long test case names are split over multiple lines during discovery when they contain more than 77 characters.
+In the resulting split some information may be lost.
+Typically, a split may occur at the location of a space character.
+Should that location be a sequence of multiple space characters then information about the additional space characters is lost.
+The result is that though the test will show up in the Test Explorer, it cannot be run from the Test Explorer.

+Very long character sequences without spaces may get split as well in which case a dash '-' is added to indicate the split.
+There are corner cases where a dash is part of the name but may be interpreted as a split character.
+This would again result in in an inability to run the test from the Test Explorer.

+Basically, it is assumed that the split of the line requires a single space to be added to the name at that point.
+Note, this also is assumed if the split occurs at the '.' character.
+Similar restrictions apply to the Tag names.

+Note, when a [customized discovery mechanism](Settings.md#discovercommandline) is used, these problems do not occur.

 ### Catch2 specific